Fapiko/raspberrypi_collection/README.md

-raspberrypi_collection
+Raspberry Pi Script Collection
 ======================

-Misc. scripts I've written while playing around with my raspberry pi.
+This is a collection of miscellaneous scripts I've written whilst playing with my Raspberry Pi.
+I likely won't put anything too substantial here, larger projects will go in their own repository.